leanswift/leanswift.github.io/supplierportal/src/pages/24.2.0/usermanual-supplierportal-design-display-pwa.md

 Theme can be configured by,

-Navigate to Leanswift -> Supplier Portal -> Design/Display PWA -> Associate website.
+Navigate to Leanswift -> Supplier Portal -> Design/Display PWA.
+Select the scope of website

 Under Theme Section, Choose Theme dropdown as ‘Light Theme’.